rdkcentral/Dobby/unit_tests/L1_testing/README.md

 To write new test you need:
 1. Create new test file under the unit_tests/L1_testing/tests/XXXXTest.cpp
 2. Add the test cases using gtest framework
-3. Once added when you run the commands, new test file also it will compile and run the test.
+3. Once added when you run the above commands, It will compile the new test file and run the test.
 Finally it will give the coverage report.
    Otherwise if you add your changes in github, .github/workflows/build.yml will build and run the tests then give the results with coverage report.